 INDICATIONS: Patient care remains the primary responsibility of the EMS provider.
 The method of restraint shall not restrict the adequate monitoring of vital signs, ability to protect the patient's airway, compromise peripheral neurovascular status or otherwise prevent appropriate and necessary therapeutic measures.
-It is recognized that evaluation of many patient parameters requires patient cooperation and thus may be difficult or impossible.\
+It is recognized that evaluation of many patient parameters requires patient cooperation and thus may be difficult or impossible.

-Soft restraints are to be used only when necessary in situations where the patient is potentially violent and may be of danger to themselves or others.
+Soft restraints are to be used only when necessary, in situations where the patient is potentially violent and may be of danger to themselves or others.
 Patients who have clinical capacity retain a right to refuse transport.
 Soft restraints are padded or leather wrist or ankle straps.
 Plastic ties, ropes, and handcuffs are not considered soft restraints.
 EMS providers must remember that aggressive violent behavior may be a symptom of medical conditions such as but not limited to:

-- Head trauma - Alcohol/drug related problems - Metabolic disorders (i.e., hypoglycemia, hypoxia, etc.) - Psychiatric/stress related disorders - All restraints should have the ability to be quickly released, if necessary in an emergency. - Any patient in handcuffs shall be considered in police custody and require police presence to maintain custody of that individual.
-It is medically acceptable to have a police officer follow a restrained patient's ambulance to the hospital in their police vehicle, as long as they maintain a position and contact with the transporting ambulance that will allow the officer to quickly release any restraining device that requires a key or special releasing device that they have applied in the event of a sudden deterioration in a restrained patient's condition. - Patients should be transported in the supine position to ensure adequate respiratory and circulatory monitoring and management. - The prone position should be a position of last resort and rarely used.
+- Head trauma - Alcohol/drug related problems - Metabolic disorders (i.e., hypoglycemia, hypoxia, etc.) - Psychiatric/stress related disorders - All restraints should have the ability to be quickly released, if necessary, in an emergency. - If a spit shield/hood is in place prior to EMS arrival, it may remain in place unless medically necessary to remove. - Ensure no obstruction to airway or breathing - Any patient in handcuffs shall be considered in law enforcement custody and require law enforcement presence to maintain custody of that individual.
+It is medically acceptable to have a law enforcement officer follow a restrained patient's ambulance to the hospital in their law enforcement vehicle, as long as they maintain a position and contact with the transporting ambulance that will allow the officer to quickly release any restraining device that requires a key or special releasing device that they have applied in the event of a sudden deterioration in a restrained patient's condition. - Patients should be transported in the supine position to ensure adequate respiratory and circulatory monitoring and management. - The prone position shall not be utilized and is not permitted under this protocol.
 This position carries a higher risk of patient injury or death. - All restrained patients should be placed on a stretcher with adequate foam padding particularly underneath the head.
-Extremity restraints should be secured to the stationary portion of the stretcher frame. - Stretcher straps should still be placed on all patients as these are similar to seatbelts during transport. - Restraints that use multiple knots or that may restrict chest wall motion are unacceptable. - Restrained extremities should be monitored for color, sensory and motor function, pulse quality, and capillary refill at the time of application and at least every 15 minutes thereafter.
-The patient's respiratory status and pulse oximetry should be monitored during transport.
+Extremity restraints should be secured to the stationary portion of the stretcher frame. - Stretcher straps should still be placed on all patients as these are similar to seatbelts during transport. - Restraints that use multiple knots or that may restrict chest wall motion are unacceptable.

-- Consider requesting ALS for chemical sedation if patient is in continued agitated state. - Restraint documentation on the EMS PCR shall include: - o Reason for restraint - Agency responsible for restraint application (i.e., EMS, Police) - Documentation of vital signs, pulse ox, capillary refill and peripheral neurovascular status (motor/sensory). - Medical Control must be contacted if a patient is deemed too violent or uncooperative to be safely transported using the restraint methods and devices permitted by their prehospital protocols.
+- Restrained extremities should be monitored for color, sensory and motor function, pulse quality, and capillary refill at the time of application and at least every 15 minutes thereafter.
+The patient's respiratory status and pulse oximetry should be monitored during transport. - Consider requesting ALS for chemical sedation if patient is in continued agitated state. - Restraint documentation on the EMS PCR shall include: - Reason for restraint - Agency responsible for restraint application (i.e., EMS, Police) - Documentation of vital signs, pulse ox, capillary refill and peripheral neurovascular status (motor/sensory). - Medical Control must be contacted if a patient is deemed too violent or uncooperative to be safely transported using the restraint methods and devices permitted by their prehospital protocols.

-\This policy is not intended for the Interfacility transport of medically cleared involuntarily committed psychiatric patients.
+This policy is not intended for the Interfacility transport of medically cleared involuntarily committed psychiatric patients.